Table of Contents

 According to the ISPE, the main tenets of GMP cover “record keeping, personnel qualifications, sanitation, cleanliness, equipment verification, process validation, and complaint handling.”
 Routine testing throughout the cannabis cultivation and extraction process fits neatly into this picture of verification, validation, and compliance.

-Simple On-Site Testing Drives a Better Cannabis Industry
+Simple In-House Testing and Analytics Drive a Better Cannabis Industry

 With new technologies like the LightLab 3 bringing straightforward liquid chromatography into cultivation and extraction facilities, the cannabis industry only improves.
 It means stakeholders have the tools to make risk-free purchasing decisions, improve and refine their processes, and ultimately produce a better, safer, final product.